maltegrosse/woodpecker-buildah/README.md

         from_secret: docker_password
 ```
 ## Limitation
-The plugin runs with vfs - and is quite slow... see links for further information.
+There are certain considerations between security and performance, especially running on Kubernetes.
+Currently, the plugin runs with vfs - and it is quite slow... see links for further information.

 Plugin in early stage.
 Only tested with kubernetes backend.
 To run multi-arch builds, a second qemu container needs to be deployed (in privileged mode) --> see example-qemu.yaml